linkedin/rest.li/modeling.md

 /myRelations/key1={longKey1}\&key2={longKey2}
 ```
 #### Asynchronous resources
 Asynchronous Rest.li resources should be used when the downstream implementations are non-blocking.
+This means that your implementation should not be blocking while waiting for any downstream service.
+If the downstream service has an asynchronous implementation, please use that.

 There are asynchronous resource templates for Collection, Simple, Association, and ComplexKey resources.

 Task templates should be used when the resource implementation will leverage ParSeq `Task`s.